celebrity

 "There was a period of time where I was the only child that was talking to him," she said.

 After school, Curtis went to college but soon decided to drop out and pursue becoming an actor in Los Angeles.
-By 1977, Curtis had made her acting debut on a bunch of TV shows, before going into films the following year.
+By 1977, Curtis had made her acting debut on several TV shows, before going into films the following year.

-But it all really started with the iconic movie Halloween.
-It was her first feature film, and she starred as babysitter Laurie Strode in the slasher flick.
+But her career trajectory really kicked off when she starred in the iconic movie Halloween.
+It was her first feature film, and she played babysitter Laurie Strode in the slasher flick.
 At the time she was just 19 and Halloween undoubtedly launched her into the spotlight.

 Jamie Lee Curtis in the 1978 film Halloween.
 Image: Compass International Pictures.
 Over the next few years, Curtis continued to act, landing a bunch of notable horror films.
-One of them, The Fog, she co-starred in with her mother Janet.
-Curtis later acknowledged that it was her parent's connection to the entertainment industry that helped her get a foot in the door.
+One of them, The Fog, she co-starred in with her mother.
+Curtis later acknowledged that it was her parents' connection to the entertainment industry that helped her get a foot in the door.

 ADVERTISEMENT